yaya2devops/cloudboost/README.md

 ## 💡 How to contribute?
-- You can add a new certificate to the list by following this hirarchy.

 👍 You want to either add a new certificate or improve an existing one.
+- You can add a new certificate to the list by following this hirarchy 👇

 ```
 .CloudBoost